 Call Your Real Estate CPA Stat!

 We think this overview helps to tame the monster of tax overhaul for you—but, we know it won’t be enough.
 That’s why you need to seek the assistance of a qualified CPA as soon as possible.
-Because the tax reform was passed so quickly, we know there are plenty of loopholes and opportunities to be taken that ensures your tax burden is reduced.
+Because the new GOP tax reform was passed so quickly, we know there are plenty of loopholes and opportunities to be taken that ensures your tax burden is reduced.
 Who wouldn’t want that?
 At The Real Estate CPA, we work hard to help real estate professionals keep as much of their hard earned money as possible—give us a call today for more information about how we can help.